vialectrum/vialectrum-server/HOWTO.md

 make sure you limit bitcoind to 8 concurrent connections.
 If you have more ressources to  spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
+CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Vialectrum server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU ~2009 or newer other than Atom should do for good performance.
 An ideal setup has enough RAM to hold and procss the leveldb database in tmpfs (e.g. /dev/shm).